About the National Churches Trust

 AndySillett

-We support church buildings with repairs and facilities projects.
-From training on maintenance to grants worth £50,000, we are on hand to help places of worship.
+We support church buildings with essential repairs, maintenance and facilities projects.
+From training and on the ground support and advice, to grants worth £50,000, we are on hand to help places of worship stay open and in good repair.

-Churches are popular visitor attractions.
-With online resources, maps and information, we help tourists and churches from near and far to find each other.
+Churches are popular visitor attractions and boost the local and national economy.
+With online resources, free training, maps and information, as well as hosting events, we help tourists and churches from near and far to find each other, so that churches can have a sustainable future.

 Speaking up for places of worship